joel-chu/location-search-demo/README.md

 - CLI: There is a semi-interactive cli inside the `server/` folder. just `cd server && npm run cli`.
 It's for generating table and import the csv to the database.
 There is another one (explain in later section)
 - Unit test: inside the `server/` folder is using [ava.js](https://github.com/avajs/ava).
 Inside the `demo-ui/` is using stock Jest+enzyme, just some snapshot.
 No e2e.

 ## How to run this demo

-- clone this repo, and `cd location-search-demo && chmod +x run.js && ./run.js`.
-It does everything for you
+- clone this repo, run `node ./install.js`.
+Then `cd location-search-demo/server && npm run serve` then just point your browser to `http://localhost:3388`
 - Or build the docker file

 Have fun :)

 ---